CobaltWolf/Bluedog-Design-Bureau/Gamedata/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.10.0
+New Props
+- Holoscreen: This prop works the same way as the internal plasma screen, but you can toggle the screen on and off.

+Bug Fixes & Enhancements
+- WBIGeoLab now integrates into the Operations Manager.
+- You can properly configure a part to be a battery by using the ConverterSkill.
+- Fixed an issue with WBIHeatRadiator not showing up in the Operations Manager.
+- Fixed an issue with IVAs spawning in the editor when inflating parts.
+- You can now select the default image for the Plasma Screen in addition to screens in the Screenshots folder.
+- Moved the kPad and plasma screens to the Utility tab.
+- The experiment lab now accounts for the science multiplier difficulty setting when generating bonus science.

 1.9.0
 - Added WBINameTag, WBIGroundStabilizer, and WBIGeoLab.
 - Added the Buckboard 6000